artificiallama/TeslaSenti/README.md

 ## App

 The refresh rate of the front end is controlled by using meta refresh.
-The HTML meta element is used with <code>http-equiv</code> parameter set to *refresh* and a <code>content</code> parameter equal to 120 seconds which is refresh time frequency.
+The HTML meta element is used with <code>http-equiv</code> parameter set to *refresh* and the <code>content</code> parameter equal to 120 seconds.
+This is the refresh time frequency.

-## Conclusion and future work
+## Future work

 A MVP has been demonstrated.